Jimbao1/odin-recipes/README.md

 # odin-recipes
 The purpose of this project is to practice the HTML knowledge I have acquired.
+I demonstrate this by using basic tags such as headers, anchors, images, unordered lists, ordered lists, etc.